Table of contents

 California

-In California the Franchise Tax Board enforces these business taxes for the state.
-The fee for corporations is the greater of $800 or a percentage of your net business income.
-For C Corporations, the tax rate is 8.84% of profits.
-S Corporations pay a lower 1.5%.
-LLCs pay an annual tiered fee based on annual earnings that could result in a fee of $900 to $11,790 per year.
+In California, the Franchise Tax Board enforces these business taxes for the state.
+The fee for corporations is the greater of $800 or your net business income after your corporate tax rate is applied.
+For C corporations (other than banks and financial institutions), the tax rate is 8.84% of profits.
+S corporations pay 1.5% with a minimum of $800.
+LLCs pay a flat fee of $800 for up to $249,000 in annual income or, for LLCs earning $250,000 or more, an annual tiered fee based on annual earnings that could result in a fee of $900 to $11,790 per year.

 Delaware

-Delaware offers a system where your franchise tax rates are determined by one of several methods.
-The simplest is based on the number of shares outstanding.
+Delaware offers a system where your franchise tax rates are determined by one of two methods.
+The simplest method is based on the number of shares outstanding.
 Companies with no stock pay a minimum annual $175 franchise tax.
 Companies with up to 5,000 outstanding shares pay the same $175 minimum.
 With up to 10,000 shares of stock, you’ll pay $250 per year, then a fee of $85 for each additional 10,000 shares up to $200,000 per year.
+The second method (Assumed Par Value Capital Method) is more complex and a tax professional should be consulted.

 Texas

 Texas franchise taxes are paid to the Texas Comptroller of Public Accounts.
-You’ll have to earn at least $1.23 million in a tax year before paying a franchise tax.
-Once you go over the minimum, you’ll pay 0.375% as a retail or wholesale business or 0.75% in most other industries.
+You’ll have to earn more than $2.47 million in a tax year before paying a franchise tax.
+Sole proprietorships and general partnerships are not subject to the tax, and other organizational structures, such as nonprofits, may apply for exemption.
+For other business entities, once you go over the minimum, you’ll pay 0.375% as a retail or wholesale business or 0.75% in most other industries.
 If you earn at least $20 million per year, you can use the EZ tax form tax rate of 0.331%.

 How to pay franchise tax

-As with other taxes, your business may choose between electronic and paper filing.
+If you operate in a state with franchise tax, your business may choose between electronic and paper filing.
 Depending on your business and the state, you may have one or both filing options.
 Tax software can streamline the filing process, so be sure to check for your state’s requirements if you choose to use one.
 Texas and California, among other states, share a list of approved software providers for filing franchise tax.

 It’s your responsibility to stay on the right side of the law.

 Business owners must be aware whether they are required to file and pay franchise taxes.
-If you do business in a state without filing where you were supposed to, you could wind up with fines and penalties, plus back taxes.
+If you do business in a state with franchise tax and neglect to file, you could wind up with fines and penalties, plus back taxes.
 It’s much better to stay ahead of franchise tax requirements than to risk consequences of failing to file and pay.